t4rra/CCStopper/README.md

 - Created logo for shortcut icons (its very original)
 - Documentation update

-### Hotfix.1 Changelog <!-- omit in toc -->
+### Hotfix.2 Changelog <!-- omit in toc -->
-- Changed the hosts block module to use the non-temp hosts file
+- Updated trial button patch to work with latest CC update
 <!-- ###### Read previous changelogs from [the releases](https://github.com/eaaasun/CCStopper/releases) omit in toc -->